rayz-oo/RayzuMapsAoTTG/README.md

-# RayzuRacingMapsAoTTG
+# RayzuMapsAoTTG
-repository for my created racing maps for the Attack on Titan Tribute Game (AoTTG &amp; AoTTG2)
+repository for my created custom maps for the Attack on Titan Tribute Game (AoTTG &amp; AoTTG2)